Join our list

 Discover The Arts

 Just as it did for Tom Thomson a century ago, the rugged landscape and peaceful waters of Almaguin continue to inspire a diverse collection of artists.
 Visit the Almaguin Highlands Arts Council’s website for a listing of more than 50 artists from the region who specialize in all forms of visual media as well as those working in performing, media and literary arts.
 While on the site be sure to use the information about the annual Artscape Studio and Gallery Tours to plan your perfect summer arts weekend getaway.
-You can also plan your own tour, stopping at places such as Petra’s Pottery in Katrine, the Burk’s Falls Art and Crafts Club Arts Centre, Magnetawan’s Windows to the North Gallery, Groovy Glass Beads in Sundridge, South River’s Nature Natives Art Gallery and Stayput Pottery in Powassan.
+You can also plan your own tour, stopping at places such as Petra’s Pottery in Katrine, the Burk’s Falls Art and Crafts Club Arts Centre, Magnetawan’s Windows to the North Gallery, Groovy Glass Beads and Sunflower Artisan Gallery in Sundridge, South River’s Nature Natives Art Gallery and New Adventures in Sound Art, and Stayput Pottery in Powassan.

 For an unforgettable (and somewhat unreal) outdoor arts experience, visit the Screaming Heads installation in Burk’s Falls, where you will encounter towering concrete monuments that rise out of the earth in strong contrast to the serene park-like grounds surrounding them.
 Click here for a more detailed account of this one-of-a-kind attraction.